-See the treatment section of the autism evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+See the treatment section of the Autism Spectrum Disorders Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 The goal of intervention is to improve social communication and other language impairments and modify behaviors to improve an individual's quality of life and increase social acceptance.
 Essential outcomes focus on improvements in social communication that affect the individual's ability to develop relationships, function effectively, and actively participate in everyday life.
 SLPs often collaborate with other professionals on the individual's team in designing and implementing effective treatment plans.
 See sample intervention goals associated with core challenges [PDF].

 Given the nature of autism and the needs of individuals with ASD, families often become teachers and interventionists.
 Most comprehensive programs for individuals with autism offer parents/caregiver training.
 SLPs establish ongoing partnerships with families to develop meaningful learning opportunities, provide information, teach strategies, and offer feedback.
 Clinicians need to recognize and integrate goals that embrace the family's cultural and linguistic communication values and preferences.
 See family-centered practice.